Slamy/CDi_MiSTer/doc/dvc.md

     char* (0x13b,A2) ?
     char* (0x140,A2)
     long* (0x14c,A2)
-    short* (0x150,A2) Interrupt state from 0x301a stored here? char* (0x152,A2)
+    short* (0x150,A2) Interrupt state from 0x301a stored here char* (0x152,A2)
-    long*  (0x000,A2) Address of FMA (must be 00e03000)
+    long* (0x154,A2) DMA address for TransferMPEG in a special case? char* (0x174,A2) Length for TransferMPEG in a special case? long*  (0x000,A2) Address of FMA (must be 00e03000)